dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 In dbt Cloud, we recommend utilizing [environment variables](/docs/build/environment-variables) to define where the dbt invocation is occurring (dev/stg/prod).

-- Set up some [environment variables](/docs/build/environment-variables) and having some Jinja (`if/else/endif`) logic to identify if the run happens in dev, prod, CI and more so.
+They can be set at the environment level, and all jobs will automatically inherit the default values.
+We'll add jinja logic (`if/else/endif`) to identify whether the run happens in dev, prod, Ci and more so.

 - Or as an alternative to environment variables, you can use `target.name`.
 For more information, you can refer to [About target variables](/reference/dbt-jinja-functions/target).